cph-cachet/carp.core-kotlin/README.md

     deploymentService.deploymentSuccessful( studyDeploymentId, patientPhone.roleName, deployedOn )
 }

-// Now that all devices have been registered and deployed, the deployment is ready. status = deploymentService.getStudyDeploymentStatus( studyDeploymentId ) val isReady = status is StudyDeploymentStatus.DeploymentReady // True.
+// Now that all devices have been registered and deployed, the deployment is running. status = deploymentService.getStudyDeploymentStatus( studyDeploymentId ) val isReady = status is StudyDeploymentStatus.Running // True.
 ```

 <a name="example-client"></a>